ethereum/consensus-specs/specs/networking/rpc-interface.md

 ### Beacon Chain State

-**Note:** This section is preliminary, pending the definition of the data structures to be transferred over the wire during fast sync operations.
+*Note*: This section is preliminary, pending the definition of the data structures to be transferred over the wire during fast sync operations.

 **Method ID:** `13`